JanetRossini/JanetRossini.github.io/_posts/2024-06-26-texturing.md

 DS: ok

-NS: Ok  so what we have  now

-NS: is some controll of  how a  bumpmap will affect the  model
+NS:  Ok  so what we have  now  is some controll of  how a  bumpmap will affect the  model

 JR: yes, and i crave a break :)